Supreme Court To Consider Legality of FCC’s Universal Service Fund

 (Image credit: United States Supreme Court)

-WASHINGTON, D.C.—The U.S. Supreme Court has agreed to hear an appeal in a case that alleges the FCC does not have the authority to decide how funds from the Universal Service Fund are used.
+WASHINGTON—The U.S. Supreme Court has agreed to hear an appeal in a case that alleges the Federal Communications Commission does not have the authority to decide how Universal Service Fund monies are used.

-The 5th U.S. Circuit Court of Appeals had ruled that the funding arrangement used by the FCC to subsidize and promote access to phone and broadband services for libraries, rural areas, tribal areas, lower-income Americans and other constituencies was unconstitutional.
+The 5th U.S. Circuit Court of Appeals ruled that the FCC's funding arrangement to subsidize and promote access to phone and broadband services for libraries, rural areas, tribal areas, lower-income Americans and other constituencies was unconstitutional.

-If upheld he ruling would upset longstanding funding procedures that have been used to make telecommunications services available in less affluent rural areas.
+If upheld, the ruling would upset longstanding funding procedures used to make telecommunications services available in less affluent rural areas.

 Congress gave the FCC the authority to set up the Universal Service Fund in the Telecommunications Act of 1996.
 Consumers pay about $8 billion a year to fund the USF.